-New media artist & designer, working with a focus on the representation of middle eastern culture, society, and natural geological formations through innovative art-making methods.
+New media artist working with a focus on the representation of middle eastern culture through innovative art-making methods.

-New media artist & designer, working with a focus on the representation of eastern culture through innovative art-making methods.
-Orkhan immersed himself in new media flows in global trends and became fascinated by local youth subcultures to investigate redemption of history and culture.
-He examines the new conditions of cultural heritage perception with technically advantaged realities.
-As a primary core of his practice, Mammadov is focused on how the cultural and historical codes integrate a new forward-looking medium, virtual reality, into contemporary views of our everyday life.
-His multilayered practice blurs a range of ornaments and digital works, as well as working interactive methods through the artistic production of the conceptual moving image, heavy new media installations, and technical forensics applications.
-His spatial juxtaposition, a kind of thought experiment emerges for the audience, raising questions about the intellectual, emotional, and aesthetic implications of artificial visual worlds.
+New media artist & creative director, working with a focus on representing eastern culture through innovative art-making methods.
+Orkhan immersed himself in new media flows in global trends and became fascinated by local youth subcultures to investigate the redemption of history and culture.
+He examines the alternative conditions of cultural heritage perception with artificial intelligence & generative art.
+As a primary core of his practice, Mammadov focuses on how the cultural and historical codes integrate a new forward-looking medium, virtual reality, into contemporary views of our everyday life.

 Orkhan Mammadov (b.
-1990, Ganja) is pioneering and one of the few innovative media artists from Azerbaijan + since exhibition with YARAT in 2013, who have also emerged on the international scene since representing his home country in the Venice Biennial in 2019.
-Currently based in New York, meanwhile traveling around the world in search of new expressiveness in the post-pandemic world.
-He mixes eastern heritage representation, popular aesthetics, references to surrealism, and documentary conventions in his AI (artificial intelligence) & ML (machine learning) based installations.
-His works reflect on the rapid and chaotic changes that are occurring in technology in the global context with rethinking Middle Eastern cultural heritage.
+1990, Ganja, Azerbaijan) is a pioneering media artist from Azerbaijan who has emerged on the international scene since representing his home country in the Venice Biennial in 2019.
+He uses patterns and carpet illustrations as a dataset in his artificial intelligence & machine learning-driven cultural phygital data sculptures & paintings.
+His works reflect on the rapid and chaotic technological changes in the global context by rethinking middle eastern art & cultural heritage.

-Orkhan’s works have been exhibited at a number of international biennales and triennials, including Moscow International Contemporary Art Biennale in Moscow, Russia (2019), Venice Biennale de Arte in Venice, Italy (2019), Nasimi Festival in Baku, Azerbaijan (2018), Gamma Festival in ST. Petersburg, Russia (2018), IF Istanbul International Film Festival in Istanbul, Turkey (2017), ACCU Festival in Prague, Czech Republic (2017), Dave Festival in Dresden, Germany (2017).
+Orkhan exhibited at several international biennales, festivals, and fairs, including B3 Biennale of Moving Images, Frankfurt, Germany (2022), Art Dubai in Dubai, UAE (2022), Art Basel in Miami, USA (2021), Moscow International Contemporary Art Biennale in Moscow, Russia (2019), Venice Biennale de Arte in Venice, Italy (2019), Nasimi Festival in Baku, Azerbaijan (2018), Gamma Festival in ST. Petersburg, Russia (2018), IF Istanbul International Film Festival in Istanbul, Turkey (2017), ACCU Festival in Prague, Czech Republic (2017), Dave Festival in Dresden, Germany (2017).

 Moscow International Contemporary Art Biennale 2019